 The Sawtooth would be well suited for fall backpacking trips and mild winter trips when temperatures average just below freezing.

 The Marmot Sawtooth is reasonably priced for the quality of bag you get.
-It is warm and comfortable but it lacks the high quality materials that set more expensive bags apart.
+It is warm and comfortable but it lacks the high-quality materials that set more expensive bags apart.
 The Sawtooth is one of the least expensive sleeping bags in our review and we would still consider this to be a budget backpacking sleeping bag.
-It was a contender for our Best Buy Award, but it still costs almost $100 more than the Cosmic Down, which ultimately beat it out.
+It was a contender for our Best Buy Award, but it still costs more than the Kelty Cosmic, which ultimately beat it out.